 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Sheriff's financial statements.
-The Statement of Changes in Fiduciary Net position - Agency Funds and the Combining Statements are presented for purposes of additional analysis and is not a required part of the financial statements.
+The Combining Statements are presented for purposes of additional analysis and is not a required part of the financial statements.

-The Statement of Changes in Fiduciary Net position - Agency Funds and the Combining Statements are the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The Combining Statements are the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Statement of Changes in Fiduciary Net position - Agency Funds and the Combining Statements are fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the Combining Statements are fairly stated in all material respects in relation to the financial statements as a whole.